 Keep the damage to your credit as minimal as possible by keeping up with payments all your other accounts.
-You may be able to explain away a foreclosure, for example maybe your interest rate adjusted and your payments suddenly became unaffordable.
-It’s not as easy, however, to convince a landlord to rent to you with a foreclosure and multiple other delinquencies.
-Don’t give up on your credit just because a foreclosure is in the process.
+You may be able to explain away a foreclosure, for example, maybe your interest rate adjusted and your payments suddenly became unaffordable.
+It’s not as easy to convince a landlord to rent to you with foreclosure and multiple other delinquency histories.
+Don’t give up on your credit score just because the foreclosure is in process.

 Make Enough Money